 How to find a public company:

 This is an easy one, but one that some students get stuck on.
 Often, students choose companies that are big, but still privately held.
 In other cases, they search the brand name rather than the company name.
 Forbes publishes a list of the world's biggest public companies.
-Another comprehensive list is available on Investor Guide.
 Already have a company?
 Confirm that it is still public by obtaining its ticker symbol.
 Having this information will help you search for information about the company.

 How to find company information: